-Patti Mantia, Ed.D., (413) 552-2449, pmantia@hcc.edu
+Strength and Conditioning Specialist Certificate - M107 Contact:Dr. Patti Mantia, (413) 552-2449, pmantia@hcc.edu PROGRAM OVERVIEW

 The Strength and Conditioning Specialist Certificate is designed for the student who wants to specialize in the area of strength and conditioning for health fitness and sports and/or prepare for national certification in strength training.

-Upon completion of this program, the student will be able to:
+Upon completion of this program, the student will beable to:

-- Define the roles and responsibilities of the strength and conditioning coach - Describe and discuss human movement from physiological and biomechanical perspectives

-- Define the components of muscular strength, endurance and power as related to motor performance and functionality - Define ACSM (American College of Sports Medicine) guidelines for fitness - Describe and administer fitness assessments for each of the components of fitness and relate to program design - Discuss exercise programming considerations for populations with medical concerns and demonstrate basic emergency care procedures - Define and employ leadership competencies such as effective interviewing skills and motivational techniques
+- Define the roles and responsibilities of the strength and conditioning coach. - Describe and discuss human movement from physiological and biomechanical perspectives. - Define the components of muscular strength, endurance and power as related to motor performance and functionality. - Define ACSM (American College of Sports Medicine) guidelines for fitness. - Describe and administer fitness assessments for each of the components of fitness and relate to program design. - Discuss exercise programming considerations for populations with medical concerns and demonstrate basic emergency care procedures. - Define and employ leadership competencies such as effective interviewing skills and motivational techniques.

-COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE
+COURSE TITLE COURSE NUMBER PRE-REQUISITES CREDITS

-PROGRAM REQUIREMENTS 15
+• Program Requirements 15

+First Aid/Safety HFN 103 1

+or

-Standard First Aid and Personal Safety/CPR or Sports First Aid HFN 103 HFN 104 Students can not receive credit for both HFN 103 and HFN 104 1
+Sports First Aid HFN 104 1

-Sports Supplementation HFN 106 1
+Sports Supplements HFN 106 1

 Tools for Resistance Training HFN 129 1

-Fundamentals of Coaching or Personal Fitness Training HFN 110 HFN 183 3
+Fundamentals of Coaching HFN 110 3

+or

+Personal Trainer and Fitness Counseling HFN 183 3

-Principles and Practices of Strength Training HFN 185 HFN 183 or HFN 134 or BIO 217 3
+Principles and Practice of Strength Training HFN 185 Prerequisite: HFN 183 or HFN 134 or BIO 217 3

-Professional Fitness Seminar/Internship 1 HFN 190 with permission of instructor 3
+Fitness Pro Seminar/Internship HFN 190 Prerequisite: PER 134, PER 172, or PER 183, or with permission of instructor.
+3

-Introduction to Nutrition NTR 101 Eligibility for ENG 101 3
+Introduction to Nutrition NTR 101 Prerequisite: Eligibility for ENG 101.
+3

-PROGRAM ELECTIVES 9
+• Program Electives 9

+Health & Fitness Elective HFN XX8 3

+and/or

+Nutrition Elective NTR XX6 3

-HFN and/or NTR elective 3
+Health & Fitness Elective HFN XX7 3

+and/or

-HFN and/or NTR elective 3
+Nutrition Elective NTR XX5 3

-HFN Elective 1

-HFN Elective 1

-HFN Elective 1

-Total Credits 24